Archive for February, 2010

 Big Banks Driving Some Consumers to Small Lenders

-Feb 1st, 2010 @ 8:50 AM by Debbie DragonSmall businesses could play a major role in the recovery of our fallen economy, that is if they can get the funding they need to operate and expand.
+Feb 1st, 2010 @ 8:50 AM by Debbie DragonSmall businesses could play a major role in the recovery our fallen economy, that is if they could get the funding they need to operate and expand.
 Small businesses tend to hire new employees, provide new ideas and often develop into large companies that are a force within the business world.
-The issue at hand is that so far small business lending has not been happening.
-While government officials, banks and economic experts all seem to agree that more funding needs to be available for small businesses, no one as of yet has come up with a funding... more »